Mandeep-Rathee/quam/README.md

 - bert-base-laff.pth

-Please download the model at `laff_model/` folder.
+Please download the model in `laff_model/` folder.
 Further the model can be loaded as follows:

 ```
 from transformers import BertTokenizer, BertForSequenceClassification